samuelkcc/octopus-foxess-smart-charging/README.md

 *(If you prefer to run it locally rather than hosting it on GitHub Pages, you can download `index.html` from this repository and double-click it to open it natively in your browser.
 Please note that an active internet connection is still required to communicate with the APIs).*

 ### Step 4: Launch the App
-Paste your Octopus credentials, FoxESS credentials, and your new Google Apps Script Web App URL directly into the dashboard and click **Connect**.
+Paste your Octopus credentials, FoxESS credentials, and your new Google Apps Script Web App URL directly into the dashboard configuration fields and click **Connect**.

 > ⚠️ **CRITICAL: Single Device Operation**
 > **Do not run this dashboard on multiple devices simultaneously.** The FoxESS API enforces strict connection limits.
 Having the app actively running on more than one device at the same time will cause API communication errors, trigger rate-limiting, and ultimately break the automated mode selection updates for your battery.